natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 .. math:: \frac{AET_{xj}}{P_x} = \frac{1+\omega_xR_{xj}}{1+\omega_xR_{xj}+\frac{1}{R_{xj}}}

 where, :math:`R_{xj}` is the dimensionless Budyko Dryness index on pixel :math:`x` with LULC :math:`j`, defined as the ratio of potential evapotranspiration to precipitation (Budyko 1974) and :math:`\omega_x`  is a modified dimensionless ratio of plant accessible water storage to expected precipitation during the year.
-As defined by Zhang et al. (2001) is a non-physical parameter to characterize the natural climatic-soil properties.
+As defined by Zhang et al. (2001), :math:`\omega_x` is a non-physical parameter to characterize the natural climatic-soil properties.

 .. math:: \omega_x = Z\frac{AWC_x}{P_x}